kylemocode/ConsumerX/README.md

 | pop            | O(n)     |

 ## Priority
-You can specify priority of each task while pushing the task
+You can specify priority of each task while pushing the task

 ```typescript
 consumer.push({